History of Thessaloniki: Ottoman era

 The Byzantine Empire, unable to hold the city against the Ottoman Empire's advance, handed it over in 1423 to the Republic of Venice.
 Venice held the city until it was captured after a three-day-long siege by the Ottoman Sultan Murad II, on 29 March 1430.
 The Ottomans had previously captured Thessaloniki in 1387, but lost it in the aftermath of their defeat in the Battle of Ankara against Tamerlane in 1402, when the weakened Ottomans were forced to hand back a number of territories to the Byzantines.

 During the Ottoman period, the city's Muslim and Jewish population grew.
 By 1478, Thessaloniki had a population of 4,320 Muslims between 6,094 Greek Orthodox inhabitants.
 By c.
 1500, the numbers of Muslims grew to 8,575 Muslims, with Greeks numbering at 7,986, making them a minority.
 Around the same time, Sephardic Jews began arriving from Spain.
-Spain's Edict of Expulsion, promulgated by Catholic King Ferdinand and Queen Isabella, forced Jews to either convert to Christianity, or be tortured and burned with the support of the Inquisition.
-Realizing the value of the Jewish citizenry, the Ottoman Emperor invited Jews fleeing for their lives to resettle in his territories, which included Salonica.
+The Expulsion of Jews from Spain, promulgated by Catholic King Ferdinand and Queen Isabella, forced Jews to either convert to Christianity, or be exiled, while alleged "fake converts" (marranos) were tortured and burned with the support of the Inquisition.
+Wanting to dilute Greek nationalism and weaken it, the Ottoman Emperor invited Jews to resettle in his territories, which included Salonica.
 In c.
-1500, there were approximately 3,770 Jews, but by 1519, 15,715 Jews came to form 54% of the city's population.
+1500, there were approximately 3,770 Jews, but by 1519, according to Ottoman archives, the population of Thessaloniki numbered 6,870 Muslims, 6,635 Christians, and 15,715 Jews, the last coming to form 54% of the city's population.
 Sephardic Jews, Muslims and Greek Orthodox remained the principal groups in the city for the next 400 years.

 The city came to become the largest Jewish city in the world and remained as such for at least 200 years, often called "Mother of Israel".
 Of its 130,000 inhabitants at the start of the 20th century, around 60,000 were Sephardic Jews.
 Some Romaniote Jews were also present.

 With the help of the influx of cultures, Thessaloníki, called Selânik in Turkish, became one of the most important cities in the Empire, viable as the foremost trade and commercial center in the Balkans.
 The railway reached the city in 1888 and new modern port facilities were built in 1896–1904.
 The founder of modern Turkey, Mustafa Kemal Atatürk, was born there in 1881, and the Young Turk movement was headquartered in the city in the early 20th century.

 Selânik was a sanjak center (Sanjak of Selanik) in the Rumeli Eyalet from 1393 to 1402 and again from 1430 to 1826, when it became center of a separate province, the Selanik Eyalet.
 From 1867 it was transformed into the Selanik Vilayet, which included the sanjaks of Selânik (Thessaloniki), Greece, and Serres (Siroz or Serez).